 Building A Hog Pit From Concrete Blocks

 Above are some of the old school concrete block pits at Jackie Hite's Bar-B-Q in Batesburg-Leesville, SC.
-Below are plans for building your own pit suitable for a butterflied 75 pound hog, enough to feed about 35 people.
+Below are plans for building your own no-frills pit suitable for a butterflied 75 pound hog, enough to feed about 35 people.
+It is designed so it can be a temporary structure or you can make it permanent.
 If you cut the head and remove the trotters at the knees and elbows, you can fit a 100 pounder or more on this rig.
 But don't throw away the head and trotters.
 Just place them on the stretcher next to the torso.
 If you plan on cooking larger hogs, you can scale this plan up.
 You must cook with indirect heat.
 Click here for instructions on how to prep and cook the hog.

 - 54 concrete blocks 16" x 8" x 8" (actually 15.75 x 7.75 x 7.75").
 This will get your hog 24" above the embers, plus a course to hold the lid.
 Cost about $54.

 - 4 x 8' sheet of 1/4" plywood, cut down to about 44 x 60" for the lid.
 Note that Hite uses sheets of cardboard for his lids as seen in the photo above, but I strongly advise against this.
 He is a master of fire control, and if yours burn, they could ruin the hog.
 And then you have no lid.
 Cost about $10.

 - Half of a 4 x 8' sheet of 1/4" plywood cut down to 20 x 36" for the optional heat shield.
 Cost about $10.

 - 2 rolls heavy duty aluminum foil.
 Cost about $30.